alt-vena/Solana-Raydium-Bot/README.md

 Retrieve remaining funds from the keypairs, consolidating WSOL and SOL back to the configured wallet.

-## Additional Support

-For comprehensive guidance and updates, directly contact @inscNix on Telegram.
-Extended documentation and support are available to assist with any queries.

 ### Conclusion

 Implement the Solana Volume Bot to enhance your Solana transaction operations.
 Its efficiency ensures a seamless buying and selling experience on the blockchain ecosystem.